BoettigerLab/protocols/ImagingSetup.md

 * toehold-probes (10 uM stock)

 ### Setup
-1. Prepare labeling buffer mix
+1. Prepare labeling buffer mix with a final composition of:
+	* 2X SSC
+	* 0.1 uM universal-readout probe (0.5 uL of 200 uM stock per mL of hybridization buffer)
 	* 25% ethylene carbonate (EC)
-		* heat to >42C in water bath to liquify
+		* Note: heat pure EC to >42C in water bath to liquify
-	* 2X SSC
-	* 1 uM universal-readout probe (0.5 uL of 200 uM stock per hybridization)
-	* Prepare enough for 600 mL per hybridization
 		* Add the 25% EC to the diluted SSC to avoid crystallization.
+	* Prepare enough for 600 uL per hybridization
 2. Add 600 uL of labelling buffer mix to every well
 	* negative controls (hybridizations/wells that don't get an adapter probe) don't need universal-readout probe (which is expensive).
-3. Add desired adapters at 1 uM final concentration (6 uL of 10 uM working stock)
+3. Add desired adapters at 0.1 uM final concentration (6 uL of 10 uM working stock in 600 uL of buffer)
-4. Add the toehold probes for each adapter to the *following* well at 3 uM final concentration.
+4. Add the toehold probes for each adapter to the *following* well at 0.3 uM final concentration.

 ## Microscope Setup